MrPixle2022/Documentaion/TypeScript/TsConfig.md

 ### "lib": ["library1", "library2"]:

 the `lib` is used to specify usable api, default is es6, but you can use something like `"dom"` to have access to dom model.

+---

+### noEmitOnError: boolean:

+if true tsc will not compile any files that has type errors in them